chassell michigan in the upper peninsulaExploring Chassell, Michigan

 Chassell is well-known for being located at the headwaters of the Sturgeon River.
 Fishing is spectacular.
 There is also fishing on Portage Lake, Keweenaw Bay or the many lakes and streams in the area.
 In the summer, enjoy mountain biking, hiking, boating, canoeing, kayaking, hunting, birdwatching, nature photography and the beautiful clear blue water of the bay.
 Chassell is located on the Keweenaw Water Trail.

 Cross country ski on the many trails, including the 8K groomed cross country trail that starts in Chassell.
+The trailhead is just west of the Heritage Center.
 Maps are available locally and the trails are well marked, but be sure to take a compass.

 The small town of Chassell produces some outstanding sports teams. l956-57-58, the Chassell High School Basketball teams established a Michigan State Record which still stands.
 The Chassell basketball teams won the State Championship in class "D" in '56-'57 and '58 and established a Michigan State Record of 65 consecutive wins.